jacobpalm/costa/develop/index.md

 Then, add the *LIBRARY\COSTALIB.BAS* file to your program as well.
 The library does not come precompiled as a QuickLibrary at this time, but you could compile it yourself if you wanted to.

-**Important!** Do not write any of your programs code in *COSTALIB.BAS*, use a separate module for all your code and set it as the main module.
+**Important!** Do not write any of your program code in *COSTALIB.BAS*, use a separate module for all your code and set it as the main module.
-{: .w3-panel .w3-pale-yellow .w3-border}

-**Important!** Your program will only run from within the VBDOS IDE if you use the command line switch `/DEV`, and if you place your program in *C:\COSTA*.
-This is due to the function that returns the path to the currently running program, when you run from the IDE this will return the path to VBDOS.EXE instead.
-The `/DEV` command line switch tells this function to always return *C:\COSTA*.
 {: .w3-panel .w3-pale-yellow .w3-border}

 The INCLUDE directive tells the compiler to include all definitions from *COSTALIB.BI* in your program.
 These definitions include constants, SUBs and FUNCTIONs from the library which you can use in your program.